 Want to be seen by building developers and owners as a trusted resource and adviser on EDGE certification?
-Become an EDGE Expert and expand your business and services in the marketplace.
+Earn your EDGE Expert certificate and expand your business and services in the marketplace.
 Here is what you need to know about the process.

 LEED APs are prequalified.
 If you are not a LEED AP, you must have a higher education qualification in a construction industry related field or three years of experience working in the construction industry (as a skilled professional or tradesperson) AND a higher education qualification (not necessarily in a construction industry related field).

 Attend GBCI’s EDGE Technical Workshop.
 The workshop covers the basics of EDGE, the certification process, and how to use the EDGE software.
 It will also prepare EDGE Expert candidates to take the EDGE Exam.